reginamndi/reginamndi/README.md

 - 👋 Hi, I’m @reginamndi
 - 👀 I’m interested in Game Development
-- 🌱 I’m currently learning Unity & C#
+- 🌱 Currently learning Unity & C#
-- 💞️ I’m not looking for anyone.
 - 📫 How to reach me : reginamndi@gmail.com and my Twitter is @flyinaebottle

 <!---